 Report: Credit Unions Continue to Help People Afford Life

-Georgians received more than $248 million in direct financial benefits during 12 months ending in June 2019
+Alabamans received more than $260 million in direct financial benefits during 12 months ending in June 2019

-ATLANTA, Dec.
-5, 2019 /PRNewswire/ -- Georgia credit unions continue to offer substantial financial benefits to members, according to the Credit Union National Association's Mid-Year 2019 Georgia Membership Benefits Report.
+BIRMINGHAM, Ala., Dec.
+5, 2019 /PRNewswire/ -- Alabama credit unions continue to offer substantial financial benefits to members, according to the Credit Union National Association's Mid-Year 2019 Alabama Membership Benefits Report.

 Credit unions are member-owned and democratic, allowing these not-for-profit financial institutions to focus their efforts on creating value for members.
 For-profit financial service providers are obliged to maximize profits for their third-party shareholders.
 But credit unions' unique structure allows them to use their revenues to directly benefit consumers.
 As a result, credit union members often enjoy better service and lower fees.

 Credit unions also tend to offer lower average interest rates on personal unsecured loans, fixed-rate first mortgages, adjustable-rate first mortgages, home equity loans, credit cards and new and used auto loans.
-An example cited in Datatrac's report shows that financing a new $25,000 automobile for 60 months at a typical Georgia credit union would save borrowers an average of $1,205 over the life of the loan.
+An example cited in Datatrac's report shows that financing a new $25,000 automobile for 60 months at a typical Alabama credit union would save borrowers an average of $1,350 a year over the life of the loan.

-Georgia's population stood at 10.52 million as of June 2019, which means credit unions members made up about 20% of the state's population.
+Alabama's population stood at 4.89 million as of June 2019, which means credit unions members made up about 42% of the state's population.

-With 406 branches across the state and total assets exceeding $24 billion, Georgia's credit unions are financially strong, convenient and provide great value.
+With 466 branches across the state and total assets exceeding $23 billion, Alabama's credit unions are financially strong, convenient and provide great value.
 For more information or to find a credit union that's right for you, visit yourmoneyfurther.com.

 About the League of Southeastern Credit Unions & Affiliates.
 The League of Southeastern Credit Unions & Affiliates represents 342 credit unions in Alabama, Florida and Georgia, with a combined total of $118.63 billion in assets and more than 10.1 million members.
 LSCU provides advocacy and regulatory information; education and training; cooperative initiatives (including financial education outreach); media relations and information; and business solutions.
 For more information, visit www.lscu.coop.
 Follow the League on Twitter or Facebook.